 As Cardano is expected to implement smart contracts in its full glory, the price of ADA, Cardano’s native currency is also expected to soar.
 As you hold your ADA, you can stake the token to earn that sweet passive income.
-But before coming to where to stake ADA, let us understand what is staking and then move on to what are the best places to stake Cardano.
+But before coming to where to stake ADA, let us understand what is staking and then move on to the best place to stake Cardano (ADA).
 We answer these questions below.

 What Is Staking?